k-kuijper/lagbolt/README.md

 # lagbolt
-I'm currently learning from docs.github.com
+I'm currently learning from docs.github.com and actively looking for technical writer or technical editor positions.